markh2016/LCDkeyPadSecurity/README.md

 You can change the pass word to your choice and it has its own menu so that you can access these functions functions

-It is slightly buggy and I need to do some more work on this at some point but its 95% all in working order thus far

 Enjoy Mark Harrington